rpatterson/prunerr/newsfragments/+free-space-orphans-unwanted.bugfix.rst

+:Free-space:
-:free-space: Also consider unselected/unwanted download item files as orphans to delete.
+   Also consider unselected/unwanted download item files as orphans to delete.